 Need help?
 Rabies Clinic Pre-Registration Instructions are step-by-step instructions with screen shots.

-Exposure to rabies most typically occurs through the bite of an infected animal.
+Exposure to the rabies virus most often happens by an infected animal biting another animal.

 Indirect contact – being in the same space, contact with feces or an object that had contact with a rabid or potentially rabid animal – is not considered an exposure.

 If you have been bitten, scratched or have had contact with the saliva of an animal that you believe is rabid, wash the wound immediately with soap and water, and call your health care provider for care of wounds and a consult.

 If your doctor recommends treatment, call this Department for assistance in planning treatment.
 It is critical that before seeking rabies treatment – post exposure prophylaxis shots – the bite or exposure is reported to this Department.

 Mon-Fri 8 AM – 5 PM 518-873-3500 After Business Hours, Weekends , Holidays 1-877-270-7249